osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients.md

 <a id="opIdHybridClients_Update Hybrid Client"></a>

-Update a Hybrid Client.
+Updates a hybrid client.
 It can take up to one hour for these values to manifest in the authentication process.

 ### Request
 ```text